 On the civilian side, on January 16, 2015, we entered into a Co-Venture Agreement (the "Co-Venture Agreement") with Modern Round, Inc. (formerly, Modern Round, LLC) ("Modern Round").
 Modern Round is a wholly owned subsidiary of TEC (formerly known as Modern Round Entertainment Corporation), a developer and operator of a combined dining and entertainment concept centered on an indoor virtual shooting entertainment concept.
-Mitchell Saltz, who is a member of our Board of Directors, is Chairman of the Board and majority stockholder of TEC.
-TEC is rolling out its entertainment concept to additional locations and currently operates one virtual shooting lounge facility in Peoria, Arizona.
-Additionally, Modern Round is working on developing a multiple concept in Mesa, Arizona.
-Under the terms of the agreement, we granted Modern Round, a related party, an exclusive, non-transferable royalty-bearing right and license to use our software in virtual shooting lounge facilities for sales-based royalties.
+Mitchell Saltz, who was a member of our Board of Directors until his passing in October 2020, was the former Chairman of the Board and majority stockholder of TEC.
+Accordingly, until October 2020, Modern Round and TEC were related parties.
+TEC currently operates two virtual shooting lounge facilities in Peoria and Mesa, Arizona.
+Under the terms of the agreement, we granted Modern Round, a former related party, an exclusive, non-transferable royalty-bearing right and license to use our software in virtual shooting lounge facilities for sales-based royalties.